Chechen in Türkiye (Turkey)

 The Chechens live in remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
 They are a strong, determined people with a long history of fighting for their independence.
 Soviet rule dominated the Chechens during the first half of the 20th century.
 For years the Chechens had based land tenure upon joint-clan ownership.
 When the Soviets introduced the idea of property ownership by society rather than by clan, the Chechens fiercely opposed it.

 When World War II broke out, most Chechens opposed the Germans and fought alongside the Red Army.
-Despite this, in 1944 many of the Chechens and their neighbors, the Ingush, were deported to central Asia.
+Despite this, in 1944 many of the Chechens and their neighbors, the Ingush, were deported to Central Asia.
 They were allowed to return after 1968.
 On October 27,1991, the Chechen Republic declared its independence.
-Since then Russian troops have invaded Chechenya to regain control, and as a result much of the region lies "in ruin".
+Russian troops invaded Chechnya to regain control, and as a result much of the region lies "in ruin".
+To make matters worse, Chechens have a problem with organized crime in their midst, causing even more mayhem in southern Russia.
+These are two of the reasons many have left to find safer places to raise their families.
+Though Chechens are in many Western European countries, Turkey is their favorite destination.

 What Are Their Lives Like?